 Undoubtedly Bergen makes for a beautiful stay but I would strongly recommend staying a lot closer to the start of the hike.
 You absolutely need to start the hike around 6am, and travelling from Bergen would make for a very long day!

-- Proper hiking boots are so important – we were shocked to see some people stumbling along in flip flops across the rough and jagged terrain.
+- Proper hiking boots are so important.
+We were shocked to see some people stumbling along in flip flops across the rough and jagged terrain.

 - Torch – just in case!

-There is also limited phone signal – but there are emergency phones en route – and at the timing of writing, only one emergency shelter for if you get into real trouble.
+There is also limited phone signal – but there are emergency phones en route.
+At the timing of writing, there is only one emergency shelter to use in case you get into real trouble.

-How do I know the route and where to go?
+How do I find the Trolltunga route and where to go?

-The route starts at the car park.
+The Trolltunga route starts at the car park.
 The hiking route from the car park is clearly marked.
-In fact, the route is well-marked the whole way, although sometimes just with red spray paint arrows.
+In fact, the route is well-marked the whole way, although sometimes just with red spray paint arrows on the rocks.

-We seriously considered this, but actually the route is so clearly marked.
 The majority of people doing the hike are not with guided tours.
 However, I’ve popped some excellent tour suggestions here:

 Whether they’re at home or your campsite/hotel – just let someone know.

-Do not attempt this hike if the weather forecast is outright bad.
+Do not attempt the Trolltunga hike if the weather forecast is poor.
 Leave spare days in your travel plan to give you a number to pick from.

 You can fill up with fresh cold safe drinking water from the springs along the way.
 So don’t waste precious energy and space carrying full water bottles.